Legalities, best practices, and possibilities of text message marketing

 This article explains the major U.S. national regulations regarding text messaging communications, including both SMS and WhatsApp.
 It gives examples of best practices and how you can use Mogli in Salesforce to navigate this regulatory territory.
 Be sure to read about Canada's (here) and the European Union (here) text messaging policies.

 If there are so many text messaging regulations, why make it a pillar of digital communications?

-Text messaging is a practical, relatively low-cost way to reach stakeholders across various industries, from financial services to education, and from commerce to nonprofits.
-Its efficacy comes not only from the convenience of a cell phone and being able to reach people anywhere they go, but from the variety of communications needs a text message can fulfill.
+Text messaging is a practical, relatively low-cost way to reach stakeholders across various industries, from financial services and education to commerce and nonprofits.
+Its efficacy comes not only from the convenience of cell phones and reaching people anywhere they go but from the variety of communications needs a text message can fulfill.

 Mogli, for example, can:

 - conduct branching surveys for feedback and data collection